Want to embrace World Book Day in your classroom this year? Read this blog to get some ideas!

 Are you a self-confessed bookworm or an English teacher hoping to inspire the next generation of readers?
 Whatever your reason for celebrating World Book Day, Wakelet is here to help.
-With our collaboration feature, you can get the whole class involved in World Book Day activities, challenging their creativity, critical thinking, communication and curation skills, of course!
+With our collaboration feature, you can get the whole class involved in World Book Day activities!
+Challenge your students’ creativity, critical thinking, communication and curation skills.

 1. Book reports

 Book reports have been a staple of English classes for decades but, with Wakelet, you can give them a 21st century update!
 Why not invite your class to collaborate on a book report collection?
-Provide them with the collaboration code and ask them to create a report on a book the whole class has been reading or one of their personal favorites.
-They could contribute a written report or appsmash Wakelet with Flipgrid and add a video presentation.
-Review their submissions privately or invite the class to view each other’s contributions.
+Provide them with the collaboration code and ask them to create a report on a book the whole class has been reading.
+They can submit their reports in writing, or even record their report vocally using the Flipgrid shorts camera on Wakelet.
+Review their submissions privately or invite the class to view each other’s contributions!

 2. Top 10 lists

-You and your students can create fun, interactive and visual top 10 lists on Wakelet.
-Task your students with selecting the books they want to include, adding an image or link to an online bookstore, and justifying their choices by adding written notes after each item.
+You and your students can create fun, interactive and visual top 10 lists on Wakelet!
 It’s a great exercise that not only encourages students to find their voice and talk about something they love but also to apply critical thinking to their choices.
 The class can then share their collections with one another to get more reading list inspiration.
-(And there’s nothing stopping you creating your own list, just for fun, too!)
+(And there’s nothing stopping you creating your own list too!)

 4. Create a digital fairy tale

 Did you know that you can use Wakelet for digital storytelling?
 Challenge your students to hone their research skills and unleash their creativity by creating a digital version of their favorite fairy tale.
-They can add links to articles or research papers, upload images, and add their own text.
-Think including an article on how a glass slipper could be constructed or a news story about someone waking up from a deep sleep.
-Take a look at this digital retelling of the Three Little Pigs for inspiration: http://wke.lt/w/s/8OxA2
+They can add links to articles or research papers, upload images, and add their own text!

 5. Costume competitions